-This light should come on for a few seconds when you start your vehicle.
+If your vehicle is equipped with Selective Ride Control, this amber light should come on for a few seconds when you start your vehicle.

 If the light stays on or comes on while you're driving, there may be a problem with your Selective Ride Control system.
 You can still drive, but you should see your dealer soon.

 The Selective Ride Control system is designed to sense vehicle speed in the first minute after the vehicle is started.
 If the vehicle is not moved in that first minute, the system records a fault.
-The "SERVICE RIDE CONTROL" light comes on after three faults are recorded.
+The SERVICE RIDE CONTROL light comes on after three faults are recorded.
 If the light comes on for this reason, move your Corvette and the light should go out.